 - Routine Patient Care with focus on CPR.

-- Apply and use AED if available.
+- Apply and use AED as soon as possible.

 - For Trauma:

 - Minimize on-scene time or consider termination of efforts or not attempting resuscitation

 - Airway management as appropriate and trained.

 - Request paramedic intercept.

-- Consider treatable causes: overdose/poisoning, hypothermia; treat as per specific protocol. - IV/IO access and administer fluids at wide open rate. - For trauma, do not delay transport for IV, airway management, or medications.
+- Consider treatable causes: overdose/poisoning, hypothermia; treat as per specific protocol. - ➤ IV/IO access - Administer epinephrine (1 mg/10 ml) 1 mg IV/ IO q3-5 min - For trauma, do not delay transport for IV, airway management, or medications.